 How to Stage a Home to Sell: Expert Tips That Actually Work

 But staging doesn’t have to mean spending thousands on rented furniture.
-This guide covers proven staging techniques — from DIY tricks that cost nothing to AI virtual staging tools that deliver professional results for pennies per room.
+This guide covers proven staging techniques, from DIY preparation to AI virtual staging tools that help create reviewable listing-photo proofs.

 Why Staging Matters: The Numbers